ARTICLE CATEGORIES

 Like curry, pumpkin pie spice is so good for you because of the powerful blend that makes up the recipe.
 Traditionally, pumpkin pie spice is made by mixing together allspice, cinnamon, clove, ginger and nutmeg.
 All of these ingredients are potent healing agents in their own right, but the key to pumpkin pie spice is the effect(s) that these spices have when combined together.

-As we have seen in essential oil studies, the chemicals in each ingredient interact with each other in such a way that the blends’ antimicrobial properties are significantly enhanced, thus making it a fantastic solution to prevent and treat bacterial infections and various illnesses.
-(2)
+As we have seen in essential oil studies, the chemicals in each ingredient can interact with each other in such a way that antimicrobial properties are enhanced.
+Research on essential oils in combination shows that whole oils and blends may sometimes have stronger antibacterial activity than isolated major constituents, suggesting that minor compounds and synergy matter.
+(8)

 6. Thyme

-Thyme can be eaten to help treat a wide selection of health conditions such as arthritis, bronchitis, diarrhea, sore throat, and even bedwetting.
-(3) There are about 2,600 articles in scientific literature that discuss the many advantages of using thyme.
-The key to thyme’s health benefits is the chemical thymol, which is widely known for inducing death in a variety of cancer cells.
-(4, 5)
+Thyme has traditionally been eaten to help support a wide selection of health concerns, including respiratory complaints, symptoms of bronchitis, digestion, sore throat, and inflammatory conditions.
+There are thousands of articles in scientific literature that discuss the many advantages of using thyme and its key compounds.
+The key to thyme’s health benefits is the chemical thymol, which is widely studied for antioxidant, anti-inflammatory, antimicrobial, and cancer-fighting effects.
+(9)

 Correct Storage & Expiration Considerations